NFI-Engineering/pdappend/README.md

 ### Using the command line

 Use the flag `--sheet-name` to add a specific sheet name.

-For example: `pdappend *.xls --sheet-name="Sheet Name"`.
+`pdappend *.xls --sheet-name="Sheet Name"`

 ### Using `.pdappend` files